ehuckriede/Toronto_renting_regulations/README.md

 ## Repository overview

+Provide an overview of the directory structure and files.

+## Running instructions

 During this project, multiple directories were used.
 These directories should be run in the following order:

 1. data/Data.R